Nuggets rally to beat Suns for 5th straight victory

 Suns: Rubio has missed three of the last four games with back spasms and played only 16 minutes in the other game. … Baynes has missed four straight games with a right hip flexor strain. … Elie Okobo scored a season-high 14 points.
 He had 11 in the first half.

-Nuggets: Mason Plumlee had 14 points and Monte Morris added 10 off the bench. … C Bol Bol was recalled from Windy City of the G League.
+Nuggets: Plumlee shook off a headache earlier in the day to score 14 points and Monte Morris added 10 off the bench. … C Bol Bol was recalled from Windy City of the G League.
 Bol, the team’s first-round pick out of Oregon in June, played four games for the Bulls, averaging 11.5 points, 6.5 rebounds and 2.3 blocks in 16.9 minutes per game.

 UP NEXT